“An ounce of prevention is worth a pound of cure.” – Benjamin Franklin

 Pain Management: Like people, animals feel pain and discomfort.
 We understand that pain can inhibit them from enjoying and maintaining an active lifestyle.
 We recognize that alleviating pain in animals is essential to outstanding patient care.

-Health Certificates: By law, any animal traveling across state lines is required to have had a veterinarian examine and assess their health and complete a health certificate, within 30 days of travel.
-This is done more frequently on animals that being sold and are being transported across the country.
-If you plan on traveling and are unsure whether or not you are in need of a health paper, please contact our office for assistance.
+Health Certificates: By law, any animal traveling across state lines is required to have had a veterinarian examine and assess their health and complete a health certificate, within 10-30 days of travel.
+This is done more frequently on animals that are being sold and transported across the country.
+If you plan on traveling across state lines and are unsure whether or not you are in need of a health paper, please contact our office for assistance.

 Microchipping: Microchips have helped reunite thousands of pets with their families.
 We are glad to be a part of this process and recommend placing microchips during the time of a pet’s spay or neuter.

 913 North Higbee Street (State Road 15 North)

 For general information, questions, appointment requests, call us at:

 Tuesday 8:00am - 5:00pm

 Wednesday 8:00am - 5:00pm

 Thursday 8:00am - 5:00pm